bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-03-03-newsletter.md

   this new method from the `SigHashType::from_u32` method that accepts any consensus-valid sighash byte.

-- [BIPs #1069][] BIP 8: Reduce threshold recommendation to 90% FIXME:bitschmidty or harding
+- [BIPs #1069][] updates [BIP8][] to allow for a configurable activation threshold and to include 90% as a recommendation, down from 95% previously, based on the most recent [taproot activation discussion][news137 taproot activation].

 {% include references.md %}
 {% include linkers/issues.md issues="16546,573,791,794,413,469,463,464,471,468,466,1069" %}